News

 If you thought the Whitsundays couldn’t get any more dreamy, think again.
 Next year, one of the region’s most beloved islands is making a glamorous comeback after an incredible $583 million transformation.
 It’s been more than a decade since Lindeman Island last welcomed guests – but with a brand-new five-star eco-resort coming soon, there’s never been a better time to start considering a visit.

 First opened to visitors in the 1920s, Lindeman Island was one of the earliest Whitsunday Islands to offer accommodation and became Australia’s first Club Med after the brand acquired it in the 1980s.
-Over the next two decades, it thrived as a tropical paradise for Aussie families and luxury international travellers, but has remained dormant since Cyclone Yasi devastated the island in 2011.
+Over the next two decades, it thrived as a tropical paradise for Aussie families and luxury international travellers, but it has remained dormant since Cyclone Yasi devastated the island in 2012.

 Render of hotel room